-On 29 July 2015, the Company announced a fully franked dividend of \$0.29 per share.
+On 29 July 2015, the Company announced a fully franked dividend of \$0.82 per ordinary share.
 The dividend will be paid to shareholders on 18 August 2015.

-There has not been any other events of a material and unusual nature likely, in the opinion of the Directors, to significantly affect the operations of the Company, the result of those operations, or the state of affairs of the Company, in future financial years.
+Other than the matter discussed above, there has not arisen in the interval between the end of the financial period and the date of this report any other item, transaction or event of material and unusual nature likely, in the opinion of the directors, to significantly affect the operations of the Company, the result of those operations, or the state of affairs of the Company, in future financial years.